 Sign up to receive updates on all things coyote from public safety to the attack on hunting.
 Get Involved!

 The goal of this website is to expose the incorrect statements, false claims, and outright lies made by animal rights groups like Project Coyote, the Humane Society of the U.S. its members, and some of its supporters.
 Wherever possible we will provide backup documentation on each of our statements.
 Its our first priority to provide you with the facts.

-Camilla Hovey Fox, Founder and Executive Director of Project Coyote, is a dedicated animal rights activist.
-Camilla has been giving a voice to the voiceless for decades; shouldn’t that voice reflect sincerity and integrity?
-I think so, especially if you're claiming the activity of those you disagree with as: “ethically repugnant, morally bankrupt, and ecologically indefensible.”
+Project Coyote Founder and Executive Director, Camilla Fox is a dedicated animal rights activist.
+Ms Fox has been giving a voice to the voiceless for decades; shouldn’t that voice reflect sincerity and integrity?
+I would say yes, especially if you're claiming the activity of those you disagree with as: “ethically repugnant, morally bankrupt, and ecologically indefensible.”

 Ms. Fox' father Michael Fox was a former Vice President of the Humane Society of the U.S. and shares an extreme view on animal welfare HERE.
 These same extreme views seem to be shared by Camilla.
 Animal Rights Activist Marc Bekoff who wrote "The Encyclopedia of Animal Rights and Animal Welfare" who was mentored by Michael Fox also babysat Camilla Fox, sent an email commenting on how Camilla Fox said "don't eat animals, don't eat animals." at the age of three.